Deploy a Matrix Server

 federation_domain_whitelist: []

-This prevents your server from federating with any other server.
-Members can only communicate with other members on the same server.
-You can also selectively federate by listing specific domains in the whitelist.
+This restricts outbound federation requests so your server will not contact any other server.
+For full isolation, also remove federation from the resources.names list in the listener configuration to stop accepting inbound federation requests.
+With both changes, members can only communicate with other members on the same server.
+You can also selectively federate by listing specific domains in the whitelist instead of an empty list.

 Restart Synapse after changing federation settings: